 For AMD Cards and Apple:

 - H264/AVC Encoder (AMD Advanced Media Framework) – similar to NVENC.

 - Apple VT H264 Hardware Encoder – similar to QuickSync.

 - Apple VT H264 Software Encoder – similar to x264 but has some incompatibility sometime.

 - Encoder H.264 AVerMedia (c985) – similar to NVENC requires an external hardware but has some incompatibility with OBS.

-The general rule here is more quality = less performances, so be careful if the video is starting to lose frame, reduce the quality.
+The general rule here is more quality = less performance, so be careful if the video is starting to lose frames.
+If so, reduce the quality.